UjoQurius/ujoqurius.github.io/htb/machines/medium/Escape/index.md

 ## Final thoughts

 This was a very fun box.
-I always like when there are Windows machines on HackTheBox, because, frankly, they are always a bit our of my comfort zone.
+I always like when there are Windows machines on HackTheBox, because, frankly, they are always a bit out of my comfort zone.
 I really hope you liked my writeup for this machine and I'll see you in the next one.
 Thanks!